ymcatwincities/openy/modules/custom/openy_er/README.md

 `SelectionNoDependecyTrait` is useful for inheriting from existing entity type specific selection handlers (see NodeSelectionNoDependency implementation as example).
 See [Traits Precendence](http://php.net/manual/en/language.oop5.traits.php#language.oop5.traits.precedence) section to understand how PHP handles method overrides when traits are used.

-#### Migrating from core selection handlers to OpenY selection handlers
+#### Migrating from core selection handlers to Open Y selection handlers

 - Go to the required entity refrence field configuration page that is provided by Field UI
 - Find "REFERENCE TYPE" section that contains "Reference method" field and a set of checkboxes for bundles limiting